 With many ideal locations to visit, it’s hard to decide how many days to spend in the Amalfi Coast.
 If you’re a traveler just looking for a quick getaway to the sea to enjoy some delicious food, 2 to 3 days may be enough time for you.

 With a 2 to 3-day trip, I recommend staying in one town such as Positano, Amalfi or Sorrento, enjoying it thoroughly and also using it as your base to explore other areas.
 This way you won’t be rushing from accommodation to accommodation and it’ll be easier to fully relax during your trip.
 If planning a 5-day trip, you can possibly choose two Amalfi Coast towns to split your stay.

 If a longer trip and being able to fully experience the region is what you’re interested in, a 7-day Amalfi Coast itinerary would be ideal.
 This way you can visit the majority of the towns and attractions without rushing and be able to get to know the area more in-depth.

-With 10 days in Amalfi Coast, you will have the option to settle into the towns that you stay in and also have more flexibility being closer to other towns for day trips.
-This would be ideal if you are searching for a full experience and would likely prefer to spend most of your trip in Italy in the Amalfi Coast.
+With 10 days on the Amalfi Coast, you will have the option to settle into the towns that you stay in and also have more flexibility being closer to other towns for day trips.
+This would be ideal if you are searching for a full experience and would likely prefer to spend most of your trip in Italy along the Amalfi Coast.